cfujiname/bookmark-challenge/README.md

   - execute the connection to insert the url to the table
   - redirect, after clicking submit, to the /bookmarks route which shows all the added bookmarks

+12. Refactor time: extract the database connection from app.rb and implement the create method in the model, refactor also the feature tests to accept the method .create